ossf/fuzz-introspector/tools/web-fuzzing-introspection/README.md

 3. Launch the web app.

-The following commands can be used to launch a version of the webapp using a subet of the projects on OSS-Fuzz.
+The following commands can be used to launch a version of the webapp using a subset of the projects on OSS-Fuzz.

 ```bash
 # Get source